Nuclear umbrella: United Kingdom-provided

 The United Kingdom has possessed nuclear weapons from its first test in 1952 and first operational deployment in 1954.
 It is also a NATO member.
 The Integrated Review Refresh 2023 defense document states that UK nuclear weapons are assigned to the defense of NATO.

 During the Cold War, the United Kingdom stationed nuclear weapons in West Germany, in Singapore, and in its Akrotiri and Dhekelia airbase in Cyprus.
 The deployment of Blue Peacock UK nuclear land mines to West German territory was abandoned as too provocative.

 France-provided

 France developed a nuclear force de frappe and left the NATO command structure while continuing to be allied with the other Western countries.
 NATO nuclear sharing was conceived to prevent further independent proliferation among the western allies.
 France later rejoined the NATO joint military command on April 4, 2009.
 Despite this, France does not participate in NATO's nuclear planning group and maintains the independence of its nuclear decision making.

+On the 2nd of March 2026, President Emmanuel Macron vowed to include 7 European allies under France's nuclear umbrella (Netherlands, Belgium, Germany, Denmark, Sweden, Poland and Greece).
+France also announced an increase in the size of its nuclear stockpile, though said it would not specify by how much.